 But we can certainly make it much better.

 First, the colours that don’t look amazing with black are earth (muddy, muted) tones or really dark colours.
-If this is the look of your existing furniture, and you install a sage green rug and drapes, or gold beige rug and drapes, dark burgundy, navy blue, or eggplant rugs and drapery, well that would be hard to pull off.
+If this is the look of your existing furniture, and you install a sage green rug and drapes, or gold beige rug and drapes, dark burgundy, navy blue, or eggplant rugs and drapery, well that’s going to be really hard to pull off.

-Not like it cannot be done, but in general, if you are not an experienced decorator, stick to brighter, lighter colours.
+Not that it cannot be done, but in general, if you are not an experienced decorator, stick to brighter, lighter colours.

 A well decorated neutral room needs CONTRAST and perhaps warmth introduced by wood stained furniture to create a warm and inviting room.